About the Author

 After 10 years gone, Katelyn Took returns home in 1974 to find the grandmother who raised her dead under mysterious circumstances.
 Katelyn is ready to cut and run away from the now dilapidated farm, but Gram left her responsible for seventeen cats and a crazy old woman who still lives in the farmhouse.
 With no money to go, Katelyn takes a job at the feed store and a part-time gig as animal control officer, hoping to save enough to run again.
 But time is a funny thing.
 It raises memories, strengthens the heart, and sometimes brings something new into your life, adding confusion.
 It also allows the world to find you.
 Who’s watching from the bushes, ready to attack?
 Who’s going to walk away, Katelyn or the killer?

-RHYS is a foreign born orphan child presented to KING JURAN, Warlord Most High as a tribute.
-Her people were known as savages and Rhys exhibits fearful traits.
-Juran plans to train Rhys as a child gladiator for his blood sport.
-FERDINAND, the wizard and his small household believe Rhys has a different destiny.
-Rhys ignores Ferdinand's advice and wages a private battle against the king and his vicious dragon.
+A foreign born orphan child, Rhys, is presented to the Warlord Most High as tribute.
+Her people are savages exhibiting fearful traits.
+It is the Warlord's plan to train Rhys as a child gladiator for his blood sport.
+But the wizard living in the castle believes Rhys has a different destiny.
 Custom dictates every man standalone and call forth a dragon.
-Only a man with a dragon can be a king.
-Never has a girl been granted.
+Only such a pair can rule.
+The Warlord's dragon is the most vicious ever seen.
+Never has a girl been granted such a prize.

 Willa the Wisp

 Willa is a wisp, a tiny child ghost who sits in the forest watching the children play and wishing for a friend.
 When another little girl with a generous heart and an open mind becomes her friend, Willa is ecstatic.
 While they play, Willa's friend gets hurt and Willa needs to make the adults, who don't believe she exists, come to help.
 Can she do it?
 Can Willa make grown up people believe?